thoth-tech/documentation/docs/Splashkit/Modules/Machine Learning/SRS.md

 ### 3.2 External Interface Requirements

-The interface for the system will be entirely within the Splashkit platform.
-The system will provide API functions as its external interface.
-As such, it will have the following requirements:
+The interface for the system is entirely within the SplashKit platform.
+The system provides API functions as its external interface.
+As such, it has the following requirements:

 - The system's interface should be following the same format and design as other sections of the SplashKit Platform.
-- The system should be easy to use.
+- The system should be accessible from the SplashKit API.
 - The system should return results in a readable way.

 #### **Communication Interfaces**